Pyrdacor/Ambermoon/Disks/French/readme.txt

   - Text about two buttons is no longer displayed when you already made peace with Nagier
   - Fixed a bug where you could enter Nagier's bedroom by activating a button through the wall
 - Fixed swim damage bug near alchemist tower
-- Fixed a text related to Shandra in the Newlake crypt
-- Fixed a typo in a text of Father Anthony
-- Fixed a typo in the text of the spider book
+- Truncated too long text appearing in level up window
+- Replaced attribute shortname "SPE" with "VIT" (Vitesse)

 Changes in 1.17
 ===============